jorellaf/RTRLauncher/README.md

     * Automatically increase the maximum resolution of the game to 4K UHD to allow the game to run better in larger screens.
 * All options explained in detail through tooltips.

-### Additional credits
+### Additional Credits
-The Rome: Total Realism VIII Logo: [lanjane](https://gitlab.rtrproject.com/Lanjane).
+* The Rome: Total Realism VIII Logo: [lanjane](https://gitlab.rtrproject.com/Lanjane).
-The [Europa Barbarorum I team's](https://www.europabarbarorum.com/) Trivial Script launcher for showing what a good mod launcher could do.
+* The [Europa Barbarorum I team's](https://www.europabarbarorum.com/) Trivial Script launcher for showing what a good mod launcher could do.

+### License
+The source code is licensed under the GNU Lesser General Public License v.3.
+See the license file for details.